lakrsv/tank-mayhem-multiplayer/README.md

 To play, you need to head over to releases and download the build there.
 To test it, start two instances of the application play with yourself, alternatively, get a friend to play with you over the internet.

+WARNING: This game was made a while ago, the code is messy and has a lot of bloat.
+I don't have time to refactor it but I'm adding it here anyway in-case someone is interested in looking at it.